www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/12 - Implementing File Sync (az-100-02b).md

     - NFS v3: **Disabled**

-     > **Note**: Wait for the storage account to be provisioned then proceed to the next step.
+     > **Note**: Wait for the storage account to be provisioned, then proceed to the next step.

 1. In the Azure portal, navigate to the blade representing the newly provisioned storage account.